 HUGE thanks to our writers for their awesome questions.
 Seriously, guys we could have 300+ questions to ask.
 The key here?
 Ask them.

-I started asking these 4 questions to my kids each night and it has made all the difference.
+I also started asking these 4 questions to my kids each night and it has made all the difference.
 Truly.
 There’s no excuse for me not being able to get these 4 questions in – no matter how busy our day may be.

 Here’s hoping these help start conversations in your home too!